Toy Soldiers (song): Critical reception

 Bryan Buss of AllMusic retrospectively reviewed the Martika album, stating "the big hit single, 'Toy Soldiers', works with its childlike vocals and lyrics, creating a haunting, effective dichotomy with its subject of drug addiction."
 Buss also highlighted the song as an album standout by labeling it an AMG Pick Track.
 Another editor, Rob Theakston, labeled the song as an AMG Pick Track on the 2005 compilation Toy Soldiers: The Best of Martika.
 Harriet Dell from Smash Hits wrote, "It's a lovely song nevertheless, with a catchy nursery rhyme chorus sung by lots of cissy voiced kids".

 Music video

 The accompanying music video for the song was directed by Jim Shea, who later became a regular in directing country music videos.
 Martika is seen singing with a waterfall in front of her (this was done by filming her in an empty pool with a water current flowing between her and the camera).
+As of February 16, 2024, the video has over a hundred million views on YouTube.